 In-State Tuition: A Look at Establishing Residency

-If you’re attending a public university that is not in your home state, establishing residency could help reduce the tuition bill.
-Though, establishing residency for the sole purpose of qualifying for in-state tuition can be very difficult.
+If you’re attending a public university that is not in your home state, establishing residency could significantly reduce the tuition bill.
+However, establishing residency for the sole purpose of qualifying for in-state tuition can be difficult.
+Generally, you need to be financially independent, live in the state for at least a year, and demonstrate that you intend to stay in order to be considered a resident of a new state.

 Establishing Residency

-• Intent.
-Students must prove that they are living in a state for more reasons than just attending school.
+• Intent Students generally must prove that they are living in a state for more reasons than just attending school.

-• Financial Independence.
-Typically, students must prove they are financially independent in some way.
+• Financial Independence Typically, students must prove they are financially independent and no longer supported by their parents.

 3 Tips for Establishing Residency

-Establishing residency can be difficult, but with these tips and a little legwork, you may figure out how to become a resident of the state of your choosing, and as a result, possibly reduce your tuition bill.
+Establishing residency can be difficult, but with these tips and a little legwork, you may be able to become a resident of the state where you go to college and, possibly, slash your tuition bill.

 2. Boost Your Reasons for Moving